MarkDBlackwell/temperament-math/README.md

-Unlike Young's, however, here, the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding (one sharp to one flat, etc.) flatted key signatures.
+Unlike Young's, however, here, the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding
+(one sharp, with one flat, etc.) flatted key signatures.
 This increases variety.
 (In Young's, they are the same.)

-Unlike Young's, here,
+So, here,
 the sharp keys are favored over the flat keys.
 (In other words, their tonic major thirds are closer to just.)
 This improves the sound of the